open-pioneer/trails-openlayers-base-packages/.changeset/cool-planets-help.md

 "@open-pioneer/legend": patch
 ---

-Legend component does now render legends of layers that belong to a group layer
+Legend component now renders legends of layers that belong to a group layer